 To further shape policy and drive performance and reporting across our global business, we established an Animal Welfare Steering Group in July 2017 and appointed Sandra Moura, a member of our Group Executive Board as senior sponsor.

 The Steering Group intend to report annually on global farm animal welfare performance and the corresponding outcomes from 2018

 To oversee management and compliance against farm animal welfare standards across our global supply chain, we have nominated our Group Supply Chain Integrity Manager as Group Farm Animal Welfare Officer.

-Through the planned roll-out in 2018 of a training programme in animal welfare for our commercial teams and the communication of our enhanced Supplier Code to new suppliers, we aim to further raise awareness and compliance with our sourcing standards.
+Through the communication of our enhanced Supplier Code to new suppliers in 2018, we aim to further raise awareness and compliance with our sourcing standards.
 Agreement with this Code forms part of our purchasing terms and conditions for supply.

 Where non-compliances are identified through either audit or ‘Speak Up’ (our Group-wide programme which enables suppliers to confidentially raise concerns over unethical or inhumane actions or behaviour), they will be fully investigated and where possible remedied.
 Repeat breaches or those that cannot be remedied will result in the immediate termination of the relevant supplier.

 We have recently engaged with a global technology partner, to support our progress in raising standards of farm animal welfare practices across the industry through the implementation of innovative product origin testing technology.
 Designed to verify geographical origin and ultimately the authenticity of other attributes such as the higher-welfare standards of the products we source, this technology will provide improved visibility of our supply chain.
-We are also in dialogue with global peer organisations, with a view to participating in an industry-wide Global Collaboration on Animal Welfare.
+In 2018, we also participated in several industry working groups, whose collective aim is to advance animal welfare globally.